Ports: Ethernet, HDMI ARC/eARC

-Sonos Arc: New Sonos app, set up and tuning
+Sonos Arc review: New Sonos app, set up and tuning

 To set up the Sonos Arc, you’ll need the new Sonos S2 app.
 S2 is a redesigned version of the existing Sonos app with support for 2020 Sonos hardware, like the Arc.
 Users with older systems can stick to the Sonos app they use now or transfer their accounts to the new app for a refreshed interface.

 The Sonos Arc benefits from two software-based tuning features: Phasing rays and time alignment TruePlay.
 The phasing rays work like noise-cancelling headphones, but at room scale to focus sound.
 TruePlay is available for Sonos speakers, as described in our ‘What is Sonos?’ guide, but now it factors in reflection of the ceiling.
 The Arc tunes to a room by making sure audio waves reach all walls at the same time, even in spaces with higher ceilings or where the entertainment system is off-center.
 We think audiophiles will appreciate this degree of calibration more than the average user.